 Financial instruments consist of cash and cash equivalents, accounts receivable, accounts payable, debt instruments and certain warrants.
-As of September 30, 2019 and December 31, 2018, the Company had not elected the fair value option for any financial assets and liabilities for which such an election would have been permitted, and the only outstanding financial assets and liabilities recorded at fair value on a recurring basis were the wholly-funded warrants reported as a financial instrument obligation as of December 31, 2018.
-The following is a summary of the carrying amounts and estimated fair values of our financial instruments at September 30, 2019 and December 31, 2018
+As of March 31, 2020 and December 31, 2019, the Company had not elected the fair value option for any financial assets and liabilities for which such an election would have been permitted.
+The following is a summary of the carrying amounts and estimated fair values of our financial instruments at March 31, 2020 and December 31, 2019

-September 30, 2019 December r 31, 2 018 R eported Fair Value Reported Fa ir Value (in thou s) Financial Assets and Liabilities: Cash and cash equivalents \$ 7,037 \$ 7,037 \$ 7,078 \$ 7,078 Revolving credit facility \$ 26,561 \$ 26,561 \$ 37,385 \$ 37,385 Financial instrument obligation \$ \$ \$ 7,848 \$ 7,848 Contingent consideration liabilities \$ 1,529 \$ 1,529 \$ \$
+March 020 December 31, 2019

+Re ported Fa ir Value Reported ed Fair V

+(in thousands)

+Financial Assets and Liabilities:

+Cash and cash equivalents \$ 8,733 \$ 8,733 \$ 8,249 \$ 8,249

+Revolving credit facility \$ 301 \$ 301 \$ 15,655 \$ 15,655

+Contingent consideration liabilities \$ 1,142 \$ 1,142 \$ 1,121 \$ 1,121

 Cash equivalents are stated at amortized cost, which approximates fair value as of the consolidated balance sheet dates, due to the short period of time to maturity; and accounts receivable and accounts payable are stated at their carrying value, which approximates fair value due to the short time to the expected receipt or payment.
-The carrying value of the revolving credit facility equals fair value as the stated interest rate approximates market rates currently available to the Company, which are considered Level 2 inputs.
-The liability-classified warrants reported as a financial instrument obligation were classified within Level 3 because the Company uses a Black-Scholes pricing model to estimate the fair value based on inputs that are not observable in any market.
+The carrying value of the Credit Facility equals fair value as the stated interest rate approximates market rates currently available to the Company, which is considered a Level 2 input.
+The Company values contingent consideration related to business combinations using a weighted probability calculation of potential payment scenarios discounted at rates reflective of the risks associated with the expected future cash flows.